 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.19% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Fruitland citizens is very high relative to the national average among all cities (21.84%): 36.68% of adults in Fruitland have a bachelor's degree or even advanced degree.
+The citizens of Fruitland are very well educated compared to the average community in the nation: 36.68% of adults in Fruitland have a bachelor's degree or even advanced degree.

 The per capita income in Fruitland in 2022 was $27,530, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,120 for a family of four.
 However, Fruitland contains both very wealthy and poor people as well.